 The English Grammar IV course is for third-year students of English as a foreign language.
 It combines both traditional descriptive grammar with principles of functional grammar to show how English sentences are constructed taking into account patterns that form units of meaning.
 This course has to do with the formal study of the English syntax, and it pays special attention to the variety of structures that make up complex sentences in various contexts.
 The goal of the course is to improve students' understanding of English grammar and their ability to select certain syntactic patterns in both oral and written communication.
 The principles of focus on form are used to show the students different grammatical points that are important in discourse in different contexts.
-This course is taught mostly virtually.
-However, the course incudes some face-to-face on-campus.
-The university platform "Mediación Virtual" will be used to share relevant information, complete exercises, and share material with students.
-It will also be used to complete some evaluations on campus.
+This course is taught face-to-face on-campus.
+The university platform "Mediación Virtual" will be used to share relevant information and material with students, and it may be used to complete some evaluations on campus.